Unison: Rebels of Rhythm & Dance: American Songlist and Original Artists

+Development

+The game was showcased at the Autumn Tokyo Game Show.
+10-15 people were working on the game.

 Reception

 The game received "average" reviews according to the review aggregation website Metacritic.
 Kevin Rice of NextGen said of the game, "It's not the same leap that PaRappa was, but it's a great rhythm game with beautiful graphics, excellent music, and creative controls.
 Recommended."
 In Japan, Famitsu gave it a score of 30 out of 40.
+However, Four-Eyed Dragon of GamePro said, "Don't expect Unison to be anything like other dance games.
+Its most distinguishable feature, which is also the game's low point, is the control.
+Using both analog sticks, you must move in particular directions to make your character dance.
+With no cues, this 'dancing' is more memorization than following a beat, which makes Unison frustrating.
+The cutesy visuals, however, may put a smile on your face, while decent music pays homage to tunes from the '70s, '80s, and '90s.
+That's not enough to swing to this awful routine, though – you'll never be in sync with Unison."